christophehenrygal/gal-cmscli/README.md

 4. Start generation by running command : `./gradlew run`
 5. Open the modified file in the IDE and auto format the code (search for `smarteditmodule-items.xml`).
 Component XML definition is available at the end of the file

-Note: the tool work as long as SAP Commerce project is already present somewhere under HOME folder.
-First execution will take some time to init everything but is fast after.
+*Note: the tool work as long as SAP Commerce project is already present somewhere under HOME folder.
+First execution will take some time to init everything but is fast after.*

+*Note : the very first execution of the program may takes time because it creates cache information to access very quickly smartedit resources.
+Any other execution is very fast.*

 # DSL definition